MicrosoftDocs/ai-builder/ai-builder-docs/sharepoint-overview.md

 ms.reviewer: angieandrews
 ---

-# AI Builder in SharePoint with Microsoft Syntex overview
+# AI Builder in SharePoint overview

-With the Microsoft Syntex service, you're able to create AI Builder models in SharePoint.
-To learn more, go to [Overview of Microsoft Syntex](/microsoft-365/contentunderstanding/syntex-overview).
+With document processing in Microsoft 365, you're able to create AI Builder models in SharePoint.
+To learn more, go to [Overview of document processing](/microsoft-365/contentunderstanding/syntex-overview).

 From the **Classify and Extract** menu in your SharePoint library, you can apply an existing AI model to a library or create a new one.
 Two model types are powered by AI Builder:
 - **Structured document processing:** Creates AI Builder document processing models for fixed-template documents like invoices, purchase orders, delivery orders, tax documents, and more.